HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/cors.md

-# Configure CORS for AdminUI, OAuth and your applications
+# Configure CORS for Admin UI, OAuth and your applications

 ## About this task